Rainy and a bit on the cold side for the morning

-The air is a bit saturated this morning and cool to start your Wednesday off.
+The air is a bit saturated this morning during a cool to start your Wednesday.
 Visibility will be impacted either by some fog or rain on this morning’s commute to work.

 We will continue to trend down in temperature for a while with highs staying a few degrees below average.